gitter-badger/home-3/Method.md

 But still the forum and website were critical in getting me to an understanding that allowed the ‘last mile’ simple clarifications of Richard, Vineeto and Peter to be understood.

-**Actualism Method**: Fully feel the bad feelings sans defensiveness, supression or any actualist shouldism.
-Then once you’ve felt all the feelings fully (and any reactions to those feelings also) its way easier to make a sincere informed choice to prefer feel good and see the silliness.
-Just like choosing your favourite ice-cream flavor.
-You naturally see the silliness and aren’t kidding yourself.
-Keep doing that each moment again – that’s it!
+**Actualism Method**: Its all about feeling good all the time.
+The moment you pick up you aren't feeling good then there's work to be done.
+In this case fully feel the bad feelings sans defensiveness, supression or any 'shouldism' (i.e. I should be feeling good damn me!).
+Then once you’ve felt all the feelings fully - and any reactions to those feelings also - like shame or wanting to suppress, its easier to make a sincere informed choice to prefer feel good and see the silliness.
+Its just like choosing your favourite ice-cream flavor.
+You naturally see the silliness of continuing to feel bad.
+That’s it!
 Realise that it is good to feel good.

+If you are struggling with this don't worry.
+It does take a fair bit of effort and practise - especially at the start.
+After-all you are going against a lot of natural and personal conditioning.
+Keep the following things in mind and it will make things easier:

+1) Persistence and consistency is key.
+The more you do this the easier it will become and the more momentum you'll build.

+2) As the others have mentioned - Be as precise as possible with when exactly your mood dipped, what caused it, what emotions were experienced.

+3) Find out how you started feeling good again.
+Make a mental note re: this.
+We spendless endless hours probing how and why we feel bad but rarely examining when and how we started to feel good.

+4) Read the AFT website to give yourself context in which to situated this simple practise.
+Understand the 'Big Picture' that is Actual Freedom.

+5) Understand experientialy that there is only this moment.
+Realise that past and future don't exist.
+This takes work too as 'past' and 'future' are very compelling illusions.
+Spend time contemplating this until you get it and don't just adopt any new-agey beliefs e.g. 'the power of now'

 Sure its not always easy but realizing that feeling good is just a mild happiness, a mild contentment as opposed to some tremendous happiness (that would be feeling great) – just  makes things a 100 times easier.
 Like Adam said one morning ‘You need to have really low standards for feeling good’.
 A bit of contentment and you go ‘I’ll take that!
 I like it’.
 Taking the actualist ethic out of it and just being honest about all your feelings also makes it way easier.